 The magic behind this recipe is the ingredients themselves.
 I use really good quality flour, sugar, eggs… but especially in the vanilla.

-And as I mentioned above, the vanilla in the recipe is very important.
+The vanilla in the recipe is very important.
 The pure beautiful flavor really shines in these cookies so using the best quality vanilla I could find was important!
 Thank goodness McCormick Pure Vanilla Extract is readily available at most grocery stores. <3

 Tips, Tricks, and Variations:

 The Amish don’t use electricity, why does this recipe have a stand mixer?
 Simply put, I love the consistency and ease of utilizing my stand mixer.
 You can absolutely make these sugar cookies by hand, it will just require a bit of elbow grease.